-- The submitted records show that the nature and severity of the patient's complaint(s) and/or symptom(s) require a limited, short trial of care in order to monitor the patient's response to care and determine the efficacy of the current treatment plan.
-This may include, but not limited to, any of the following: - o significant trauma affecting function - o acute/sub-acute stage of condition - o moderate-to-severe or severe subjective and objective findings - o possible neurological involvement - o presence of co-morbidities that may significantly affect the treatment plan and/or the patient's response to care - There is poor correlation of the treatment plan with the nature and severity of the patient's complaint(s) and/or symptom(s), such as (but not limited to): - o use of acute care protocols for chronic condition(s) - o prolonged reliance on passive care - o active care and reduction of passive care are not included in the treatment plan - o inappropriate use of passive modalities in the plan of care - o use of passive modalities as stand-alone treatments (which is rarely therapeutic) or as the sole treatment approach to the patient's condition(s) - There is evidence from the submitted records that the patient's treatment can proceed safely and effectively through a home exercise program or self-management program - The patient's function has improved, complaints and symptoms have decreased, and patient requires less treatment (e.g., lesser units of services per office visit, lesser frequency, and/or shorter total duration to discharge) - The patient's symptoms and/or exam findings are mild and the patient's treatment plan requires a lesser frequency (e.g., units of services, office visits per week) and/or total duration - Therapeutic goals have not been documented; goals should be measurable and written in terms of function and include specific parameters
+- o significant trauma affecting function - o acute/sub-acute stage of condition

+- o moderate-to-severe or severe subjective and objective findings - o possible neurological involvement - o presence of co-morbidities that may significantly affect the treatment plan and/or the patient's response to care - There is poor correlation of the treatment plan with the nature and severity of the patient's complaint(s) and/or symptom(s), such as (but not limited to): - o use of acute care protocols for chronic condition(s) - o prolonged reliance on passive care - o active care and reduction of passive care are not included in the treatment plan - o inappropriate use of passive modalities in the plan of care - o use of passive modalities as stand-alone treatments (which is rarely therapeutic) or as the sole treatment approach to the patient's condition(s) - There is evidence from the submitted records that the patient's treatment can proceed safely and effectively through a home exercise program or selfmanagement program - The patient's function has improved, complaints and symptoms have decreased, and patient requires less treatment (e.g., lesser units of services per office visit, lesser frequency, shorter total duration to discharge) - The patient's symptoms and/or exam findings are mild and the patient's treatment plan requires a lesser frequency (e.g., units of services, office visits per week) and/or total duration - Therapeutic goals have not been documented; goals should be measurable and written in terms of function and include specific parameters - Therapeutic goals have not been reassessed in a timely manner to determine if the patient is making expected progress - Failure to make progress or respond to care as documented within subjective complaints, objective findings and/or functional outcome measures - The patient's condition(s) is/are not amenable to the proposed treatment plan

-- Therapeutic goals have not been reassessed in a timely manner to determine if the patient is making expected progress - Failure to make progress or respond to care as documented within subjective complaints, objective findings and/or functional outcome measures - The patient's condition(s) is/are not amenable to the proposed treatment plan - Additional significant improvement cannot be reasonably expected by continued treatment, therefore treatment must be changed or discontinued - The patient has had ongoing care without any documented lasting therapeutic benefits - The condition requires an appropriate referral and/or coordination with other appropriate health care services - The patient is not complying with the treatment plan that includes lifestyle changes to help reduce frequency and intensity of symptoms - The patient is not adhering to treatment plan that includes medically necessary frequency and intensity of services without documented extenuating circumstances - The use of multiple passive modalities with the same or similar physiologic effects to the identical region is considered redundant and not reasonable or medically necessary - Home care, self-care, and active-care instructions are not implemented or documented in the submitted records - Uncomplicated diagnoses do not require services beyond the initial treatment plan before discharging the patient to active home/self-care (e.g., mild knee pain that can be managed with a home exercise program) - As symptoms and clinical findings improve the frequency of services (e.g., visits per week/month) did not decrease. - The submitted services do not or no longer require the professional skills of the treating practitioner. - The treatment plan is for any of the following: - o preventive care - o elective/convenience/wellness care - back school
+- Additional significant improvement cannot be reasonably expected by continued treatment and treatment must be changed or discontinued - The patient has had ongoing care without any documented lasting therapeutic benefits - The condition requires an appropriate referral and/or coordination with other appropriate health care services - The patient is not complying with the treatment plan that includes lifestyle changes to help reduce frequency and intensity of symptoms - The patient is not adhering to treatment plan that includes medically necessary frequency and intensity of services - The use of multiple passive modalities with the same or similar physiologic effects to the identical region is considered redundant and not reasonable or medically necessary - Home care, self-care, and active-care instructions are not implemented or documented in the submitted records - Uncomplicated diagnoses do not require services beyond the initial treatment plan before discharging the patient to active home/self-care - As symptoms and clinical findings improve the frequency of services (e.g., visits per week/month) did not decrease. - The submitted services do not or no longer require the professional skills of the treating practitioner. - The treatment plan is for any of the following: - o preventive care - o elective/convenience/wellness care - o back school